spark3dp/print-simulator/README.md

 Sending POST request to: http://alpha.spark.autodesk.com/api/v1/print/printers/status Server response status 200
 ```
 If the printer is sending health checks regularly - it will appear as online.
-The application can check the printer simulator's online/offline status by calling the Printer Status Check API:
+The application can check the printer simulator's online/offline status by calling the Printer Status Check API (see the Print API's <a href="https://spark.autodesk.com/developers/reference/print?deeplink=%2Freference%2Fprinter-management" target="_blank">Printer Management section</a>):

 ```
 GET /api/v1/print/printers/status/58 HTTP/1.1